vermapooja01/Frontend-Coding-Challenge/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.

+## Backend Code Execution

+Run the code for backend on port 8081.

-## Development server
+## Development server - for Front End

+Run `npm install` to install the dependencies in you local node_modules folder.
+Run `npm install @angular/material` to install material library.
+Run `npm install @angular/cdk` to install component development kit.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding